-So you’ve taken the plunge and had a dermaplaning treatment because you were tempted by the promise of having smoother, fresher, and younger-looking skin as a result.
+So you’ve taken the plunge and had a dermaplaning treatment because you were tempted by the promise of smoother, fresher, and younger-looking skin.
 But then your worst nightmare began manifesting in front of your very eyes — your acne has come back with a vengeance.

 What should you do if you have a breakout after dermaplaning?
 Dermaplaning doesn’t always work in this way for everyone, which you’ve now discovered.
 We’ll discuss the steps to take to deal with your breakout below.